 Stevensville Bank, open for business in 1909 to 1961, is a restored stucco building completely intact with its furnishings and vault.
 At the old Stevensville Post Office, you can “play” mailman by posting pretend letters to the mailboxes inside.
 The post office is so old, that there was not even a restroom inside the structure nor running water.
 Fun Fact: Ben Franklin founded the postal system in 1775 and this post office dates back to 1776.

 Also located in this historic area is Peace of Cake.
 This bakery has a huge display of pastries, muffins, cheesecakes, cookies, and other baked goods.
 Buy enough for the whole family; they will thank you!

 Dining on the Chesapeake Bay in Queen Anne’s County

 Hungry for seafood?
 There are plenty of great seafood restaurants in Queen Anne’s County!
-In Stevensville, check out Rustico Italian Restaurant & Bar for a great selection of wines and a gorgeous setting.
+In Stevensville, check out Rustico Italian Restaurant & Bar for a noteworthy selection of wines and a gorgeous setting.
 I recommend their Bruschetta with fresh basil, garlic, and Roma tomatoes, as well as the Calamari Fritti, served with pesto aioli.
 Yum!

 In Grasonville, dine at the Bridges Restaurant on Kent Narrows.
 This newer casual eatery has outdoor dining with amazing waterfront views and the best sunsets maybe in the whole United States.
 Bridge’s top quality ingredients create some wonderful dishes.
 Bridges showcase the best of the Chesapeake Bay, so opt for entrées with Rockfish, Swordfish, Atlantic Salmon, and of course Crab Cakes.
 This restaurant can be accessed by car or boat.
 Bridges feature live entertainment bar side on the weekends.